 The condensate and neutralizing box is positioned inside the heater as shown in Figures 3-3 through 3-6, item "8".
 It must be filled with water to prevent the leakage of flue gases from the condensate drainpipe, item "7" in Figures 3-3 through 3-6.
-To fill and inspect the condensate box proceed as follow:
+To fill and inspect the condensate box proceed follow Section 17.6.